 What will the authorized agent’s responsibilities include?

 The authorized agent will receive all fingerprint based CHRI.
-The authorized agent will review results and whether or not the potential employee is suitable hire or if there are any disqualifiers.
-Based on the results, the authorized agent will send a “Red Light/Green Light Letter” hiring agency/management company.
+The authorized agent will review results and determine whether or not the potential employee is suitable for hire or if there are any disqualifiers.
+Michigan Department of Education (MDE) has a web page dedicated to Criminal History Checks & Convictions Info to assist you in this process.
+Additionally, webinar training will be provided courtesy of MDE on October 7, 2015, details to be forwarded by MDE.
+Based on the results, the authorized agent will send a “Red Light/Green Light Letter” to the school to retain on file and to the hiring agency/management company.

 Where can we find a red light/green light letter template?